see Vagus nerve section.

 The left vagus nerve enters the thorax between left common carotid artery and left subclavian artery and descends on the aortic arch.
 It gives rise to the left recurrent laryngeal nerve, which hooks around the aortic arch to the left of the ligamentum arteriosum and ascends between the trachea and esophagus.
 The left vagus further gives off thoracic cardiac branches, breaks up into the pulmonary plexus, continues into the esophageal plexus, and enters the abdomen as the anterior vagal trunk in the esophageal hiatus of the diaphragm.

-After the carotid bifurcation, the internal carotid artery travels without branches to the skull base, where is enters the carotid canal of the petrous temporal bone.
-The internal carotid nerve is associated with several cranial nerves: the glossopharyngeal and hypoglossal nerves cross the artery while the vagus nerve continues to follow it.
+After the carotid artery bifurcation, the internal carotid artery travels without branches to the skull base, where it enters the carotid canal of the petrous temporal bone.
+The internal carotid nerve is associated with several cranial nerves: the glossopharyngeal nerve and hypoglossal nerves cross the artery while the vagus nerve continues to follow it.
 A branch of the glossopharyngeal nerve supplies the carotid sinus.

-The vagus nerves are paired, however are normally referred to in the singular.
+The vagus nerves are paired, however, they are normally referred to in the singular.